 Please explain in as much detail as possible the incident or circumstances causing you to file the report.
 Anonymous reports may be accepted; however, without specific information, the Board may be unable to investigate the allegations.

-Most statutory and regulatory reports, including 5F reports, are reviewed by the Data Repository Committee (the "DRC"), currently comprised of two physician members of the Board.
-The DRC's role is to determine whether a formal investigation of the physician is necessary.
-In some circumstances, a report is referred directly to the Board's Enforcement Division for appropriate action.
+Most statutory and regulatory reports, including 5F reports, are reviewed by the Data Repository Unit (the "DRU").
+In some circumstances, a report may be referred directly to the Board's Enforcement Division for appropriate action.

-The DRC may ask the physician for a response to the allegations contained in the report.
-Your 5F report will be paraphrased and your name will be redacted in DRC correspondence with the physician.
-DRC maintains the confidentiality of the reporter at this stage of the Board's review.
+The Board may ask the physician for a response to the allegations contained in the report.
+Your 5F report will be paraphrased and your name will be redacted in the Board's correspondence with the physician.
+The Board maintains the confidentiality of the reporter at this stage of the Board's review.
 Please be advised, however, that the identity of a reporter may not be withheld indefinitely, especially if the matter is referred to the Enforcement Division.
 Once the Board decides to bring charges against a physician, due process considerations allow him or her to know the identity of the reporter.
 In addition, in some cases that progress to a formal disciplinary proceeding, the Board may ask you to serve as a witness.

 If you have any questions about this process, or the status of your report, please call the Board's Data Repository Counsel at 781-876-8200.